jbryant02/Pick-a-planet-Star-Wars/README.md

 I used if statements to call the main menu methods rather than putting the code within the if statements to ensure if I wanted to put additonal functionality within the code to to call the methods again in some other capacity, it would not rely on user input.

+## Starting the program

+If the .NET framework is installed in visual studio it should be as simple as opening the project and running it.
+There is a short cut to an exe within the bin folder that I was able to use to start the project, I am unsure if this requires any additional changes to the settings.

 ## Data source

 https://www.kaggle.com/jsphyg/star-wars#planets.csv